 "I don't understand!"
 (You know damn well why.)
 "You and I are family!
 Don't I mean anything to you?"

-"You are dead to me.
-You are nothing more than an obstacle that needs to be dismantled.
-When our paths cross we will not meet as sisters but rivals, and when that time comes I will do everything in my power to tear you apart…piece by piece.
+"You are nothing more than an obstacle that needs to be dismantled.
+When our paths cross we will not meet as sisters but rivals, and I will do everything in my power to tear you apart…piece by piece.
 Your fall shall be my rise."

 This is when Saki starts pushes against her sister, puts all the weight into her legs so she can bulldoze into Teru and tackle them to the ground.
 Beat her chest with delicate fists, take those broad shoulders into the sleek ridge of her palms and shake them senseless, put her hands on both sides of an angular face and make her see that she's real, she's right here, she's more than just blood, bone and muscle.
 "I love you, onee-chan!
 I love you!
 You're my sister and I love you!"

 "Wilt, oh little flower," Teru says, fingernails digging and biting into the younger's scalp.
-"Wilt, and may winter steal your final breath."
+"May winter steal your final breath."

-Then the roots close around her throat, tangle in her hair and bound her mouth shut and pull her to their bosom, lovely, little white lilies that embrace the warm human body sinking into their cold, unyielding netherworld….
+Then the roots close around her throat, tangle in her hair and bound her mouth shut and pull her to their bosom, lovely little white lilies embracing the warm human body sinking into their cold, unyielding netherworld….

 In West Tokyo, two girls sit outside watching their makeshift fire spit embers and gnaw at crudely chopped wood.
 Between them is a pile of envelopes, folded papers, and crinkled photographs that is growing smaller and non-existent.

-The first girl, Sumire Hirose, says, "You're going to regret doing this.
+The first girl, Sumire, says, "You're going to regret doing this.
 If for some reason you decide to reconcile—"